zachlindsey/zachlindsey.github.io/booknotes.md

 Studies in other animals' brains finds specialized areas for decoding emotion-laden gestures and other primates have been observed comforting each other, so the skill of understanding other's feelings is not unique to humans.

+Empathy might be at the root of justice, as evidenced by how those with high scores on empathy tests also sjow more willingness to intervene to prevent harm to others.
+Conversely, people with a lack of empathy, either misunderstanding or totally unresponsive to other's pain, can commit heinous acts.

+### Spreading and Manipulating Emotion

+Social success rests on the ability to not only understand other's emotions, but respond to them correctly and broadcast appropriate emotional signals.
+Each cultural setting has some set of *display rules* that dictates how emotions must be suppressed, exaggerated, or substituted.